arimger/Unity-Editor-Toolbox/README.md

 ## Reorderable List

-Custom implementation of standard ReorderableList(UnityEditorInternal).
-Usable as an attribute in inspector fields or a single object in custom editors.
+Custom implementation of standard ReorderableList (UnityEditorInternal).
+Usable as an attribute in serialized fields or a single object in custom Editors.

 > Editor Toolbox/Editor/Internal/ReorderableList.cs